Towie’s Chloe Brockett says, “Jack Grealish invited me to a party night thriller at villa and we had a great time.”

-Jack Grealish, an English footballer, spent the night at a hideaway villa with a Towie star.
+England footballer Jack Grealish spent the night at a hideaway villa partying with a Towie star.

-After an all-day boozing session at a beach club, Chloe Brockett, 21, described how the £100 million Man City ace, 26, whisked her to his Greek hideaway.
+After an all-day boozing session at a beach club, Chloe Brockett, 21, told how the £100 million Man City ace, 26, whisked her to his Greek hideaway.

-While partying with pals, footballer Jack Grealish took Towie’s Chloe Brockett back to his holiday villa for the night.
+Footballer Jack Grealish returned Towie’s Chloe Brockett to his holiday villa for the night while partying with friends.

 Sasha Attwood, the England ace’s childhood sweetheart, cheered him on at the Euros Final, and Chloe partied with him just days later.